Table of Contents:

 Fresh spring decorating is easy to achieve with tips & tricks to bring the garden indoors using flowers, pillows, pops of color & garden accents.
 Let’s jump right in!

 Spring is the season of rebirth.
-And after a season of winter we all love spring.
+And after a season of winter, we all love spring.
 The challenge is that we are usually ready for it before it’s ready for us!
-Waiting on weather is not always fun, but that’s all the more reason to fake it inside until weather cooperates…which it always does…eventually.
+Waiting on weather is not always fun, but that’s more reason to fake it inside until weather cooperates, which it always does eventually.
 How do I change up my home to create a look that is new, fresh, and brings the outdoors in?
 I’ll show you how with my springtime to do list and my fresh spring decorating tips and tricks.
 It’s easy to achieve a look you love with just a little inspiration.

 I use elements that bring the outdoor garden indoors.
 What qualifies?
 Anything that would look at home outside in a garden.
 Have fun with this and use your imagination.
 Remember, in my decor book there are no rules.
 Here are some examples I love:

 - garden accents